 Mega Drive is an anonymous producer from Dallas, Texas.
 Central Track managed to catch him for an interview following the release of 3:33: “Here’s what’s known about Mega Drive, which isn’t much: He lives in the area, he’s obsessed with the ’80s, and, before making the music he’s now making, he was in a local metal outfit that broke up last year.”

 Genre: Electronic, dreamwave, dubstep, drumstep, edm, house, horrorchestra.

 Pumpkin Guts is a sampler from Graveyard Calling, a record label that releases horror music on cassette and digital formats.
 This compilation features the most creepy tracks from its roster of dark music composers.

 Genre: Electronic, dubstep, heavybass, trap

 Cadav Grim is an elusive artist from Phoenix, Arizona.
 His experimental compositions cross multiple genres and the audio samples used make them somewhat unpredictable.
 In the words of the artist: “I express myself through music; if anything my goal is [to] help people lose control and move to the rhythm of their soul!”

 What’s the Soundtrack to Your Halloween?

-Now that we have helped you fill your Halloween playlist, it’s time to decorate the house like a geek, carve some pumpkins and work on creepy costumes for your whole family.
+Now that we have helped you fill your Halloween playlist, it’s time to catch up on scary TV shows, carve some pumpkins, and work on creepy costumes for your whole family.
 And did you also know that Alexa boasts some spooky skills?

 How do you spend Halloween?
 Is it even celebrated where you live?
 What songs do you use to soundtrack Halloween?
 Can you recommend any free Halloween-themed downloads to your fellow MakeUseOf readers?
 Please share your thoughts with us in the comments below!